Apparently, it’s Valentine’s Day coming up, or so the entire internet is telling me.

 For the strawberries:

-- 1 teaspoon vanilla paste (or seeds scraped from 1 vanilla bean)
+• 1 teaspoon vanilla paste or seeds scraped from 1 vanilla bean

-- 1/2 teaspoon lemon juice
+• ½ teaspoon lemon juice

-- 2 teaspoons icing/confectioner's sugar
+• 2 teaspoons icing sugar (confectioner's sugar)

 Instructions

-- Place the whipped mousse mixture into a piping bag fitted with a plain tip (or simply use a spoon to fill the glasses, if you prefer).
 Pipe or spoon some mousse into the bottom of each glass.
 Arrange the strawberry slices around the side of the glasses, pressing them against the glass with your finger.
 Fill the glasses with the remaining mousse.
-Chill until ready to serve.

-- Serve topped with a generous spoonful of the macerated strawberries.
+• Serve topped with a generous spoonful of the macerated strawberries.

 Notes